Speak2Erase/fmod-oxide/README.md

 Neither of these are good.

 Right now this crate stores userdata in a global slotmap alongside its owner, and every so often will remove userdata with invalid owners.
 This solution works best with a mark and sweep GC, which Rust does not have.
-We could somewhat solve this doing this in `System::update`.
+We could somewhat solve this issue by doing this check in `System::update`.
-That would make `System::update`  *really* expensive- it would have an additional `O(n)` complexity added to it, which goes against the purpose of this crate.
+That would make `System::update` expensive- it would have an additional `O(n)` complexity added to it, which goes against the purpose of this crate.

 It's difficult to associate userdata with an individual system in this system though- so we have to clear the slotmap whenever any system is released.
 Releasing a system is performed at the end of execution generally so this probably won't be an issue.